OrkunAvci/Hacking/Vaccine/readme.md

 I had the same problem and the only viable solution is to reset the machine.

-Which is not a solution for me because the maimum number of resets for the machine for the day has been reached.
+Which is not a solution for me because the maximum number of resets for the machine for the day has been reached.

 Sad thing for a beginner machine but I have found a python script for SQL Injections.